All Episodes

 So in other words, you have the attorney in this case, Kim Fox.

-Remember, she had the other correspondence with Michelle Obama's friend, because a former Michelle Obama chief of staff texted the prosecutor.
+Remember, she had the other correspondence with Michelle Obama's friend because a former Michelle Obama chief of staff texted the prosecutor.

-Now she's released a statement, um, which is getting pretty interesting and now taking it to another level.
+Now she's released a statement, which is getting pretty interesting and now taking it to another level.

-Um and she has just spoke to police superintendent Eddie Johnson.
+And she has just spoke to police superintendent Eddie Johnson.

 I convinced him to reach out to the FBI to ask that they take over the investigation.